Ultra-NX/UltraNX/README_ENG.md

    * [sys-patch](https://github.com/ITotalJustice/sys-patch/) - Creates/updates patches at system startup.
 Does not replace sigpatches, but saves from regular manual updating of system patches.
    * [Ultra Paw Overlay](https://github.com/Ultra-NX/Ultra-Paw-Overlay), a fork of [Ultrahand Overlay](https://github.com/ppkantorski/Ultrahand-Overlay) - Special overlay-menu for interacting with the system: overclocking, controlling modes via ReverseNX, enabling cheats, etc. Also allows to use your own packages, for example, Ultra Tuner.
      - **`Ultra-Overlay`**, a mod of [sys-clk](https://github.com/hanai3Bi/Switch-OC-Suite) - Overlay for controlling sys-clk module.
 Slightly modified by me, but without digging into sources.
-     - [Ultra Monitor](https://github.com/Ultra-NX/Ultra-Status-Monitor), a fork of [Status Monitor](https://github.com/masagrator/Status-Monitor-Overlay) - Overlay that allows you to monitor console parameters in real time.
+     - [Ultra Status Monitor](https://github.com/Ultra-NX/Ultra-Status-Monitor), a fork of [Status Monitor](https://github.com/masagrator/Status-Monitor-Overlay) - Overlay that allows you to monitor console parameters in real time.
 It can act as an FPS counter.
-You can customize Micro-overlay appearance in Updater.
+You change preset of Micro-overlay appearance in Updater.
      - [FPSLocker](https://github.com/masagrator/FPSLocker) - An overlay that allows you to unlock 60 FPS in games.
      - [EdiZon](https://github.com/proferabg/EdiZon-Overlay) - An overlay for using cheats.
      - [ReverseNX-RT](https://github.com/masagrator/ReverseNX-RT) - ReverseNX control overlay.
      - [Sysmodules](https://github.com/WerWolv/ovl-sysmodules/) - Overlay for enabling and disabling installed system modules.
 1. **Available for download via [Updater](https://github.com/Ultra-NX/Ultra/wiki/Tuner-RU#Updater)**
-   * [Daybreak](https://github.com/Atmosphere-NX/Atmosphere/tree/master/troposphere/daybreak) - A program for updating OS.
    * [Linkalho](https://github.com/rdmrocha/linkalho) - Account linking program.
    * [ReverseNX Tool](https://github.com/masagrator/ReverseNX-Tool) - ReverseNX control program.
    * [Battery Desync Fix](https://github.com/CTCaer/battery_desync_fix_nx) - Program to reset the battery controller.
 Do not use unnecessarily!